xavierchia/xavierchia.github.io/help.md

 ## What people are saying

+"Thank you so much for your views!
+Resonated a lot and it was along the lines of what I was thinking but it's really great getting external validation from someone who's done it before taking the leap." - [Bruno Nogueira](https://twitter.com/brunofaggion)

 "This was great.
 Gave me some really valuable things to consider which is exactly what I was after." - [Ben Lucas](https://haveaplan.xyz)

 "I'm constantly debating which business ideas to pursue.
 Getting a fresh perspective is so valuable.
 Your personalized critique helped me clarify my own thoughts.
 You've nudged me towards one of my better ideas, something actually worth pursuing.
 Can't imagine a better use of $29." - [John Speed](https://twitter.com/John_Speed)